rapha18th/sozo-pitch-boost/README.md

     npm install
     cp .env.example .env.local

-Fill in your Firebase project configuration in `.env.local`.
+Fill in your Firebase project configuration in `.env.local`. or replace firebase.ts with your config

 ### Setup the Backend
     cd ../Flask-Backend